auth0/docs/articles/client-platforms/angular2.md

 ${include('./\_callback')}

-### 1. Add the Auth0 scripts and set the viewport
+### 1. Add the Auth0 Scripts and Install angular2-jwt

+Install **angular2-jwt** with **npm**.

+${snippet(meta.snippets.install)}

-Add **Lock** and **angular2-jwt** to your project in your `index.html` file and set the viewport.
+Add **Lock** in your `index.html` file and set the viewport.

 ${snippet(meta.snippets.dependencies)}

-You can also install **angular2-jwt** with **npm**.

-${snippet(meta.snippets.install)}
+### 2. Set Up SystemJS Configuration to Map angular2-jwt

+If you're using SystemJS, set up `System.config` to map **angular-jwt** so that it can be imported.

+${snippet(meta.snippets.system-map)}

-### 2. Import Dependencies
+### 3. Import Dependencies

 To set up a simple component, you'll need some standard Angular 2 imports, as well as the `AuthHttp` class and `tokenNotExpired` function from **angular2-jwt**.

 ${snippet(meta.snippets.setup)}

-### 3. Implement the Login and Logout
+### 4. Implement Login and Logout

 To implement login, create a new `Auth0Lock` instance in your component.
-In this example, we are implementing the login in the app's root component, but it could also be placed in a child component.
+In this example, login is implemented in the app's root component, but it could also be placed in a child component.

 ${snippet(meta.snippets.use)}

 ${browser}

-In the `login` method, we call `lock.show` which will display the login widget.
-On a successful login, we save the user's profile object (as a string) and token in local storage.
+In the `login` method, call `lock.show` to display the login widget.
+On a successful login, you can save the user's profile object (as a string) and token in local storage.

-To log the user out, we simply remove the profile and token from local storage.
+To log the user out, simply remove the profile and token from local storage.

-We use the `tokenNotExpired` function in the `loggedIn` method to conditionally show and hide the **Login** and **Logout** buttons.
+You can use the `tokenNotExpired` function in the `loggedIn` method to conditionally show and hide the **Login** and **Logout** buttons.

 __Note:__ There are multiple ways of implementing a login.
 The example above displays the Login Widget.
 However you may implement your own login UI by changing the line `<script src="//cdn.auth0.com/js/lock-7.5.min.js"></script>` to `<script src="//cdn.auth0.com/w2/auth0-6.js"></script>`.

-### 4. Make an Authenticated HTTP Request
+### 5. Make an Authenticated HTTP Request

-The `AuthHttp` class is used to make authenticated HTTP requests.
-The class uses Angular 2's **Http** module but includes the `Authorization` header for you.
+The `AuthHttp` class is used to make authenticated HTTP requests. `AuthHttp` uses Angular 2's **Http** class but includes the `Authorization` header for you on requests.

 ${snippet(meta.snippets.request)}

-We inject the `AuthHttp` class as `authHttp` and use the `get` method to make an authenticated `GET` request. `AuthHttp` supports all HTTP verbs, so we can just as easily do `POST`, `PUT`, and `DELTE` requests.
-We can provide an object as the second argument to the call if we want to include a body.
+Inject the `AuthHttp` class as `authHttp`.
+This example uses the `get` method to make an authenticated `GET` request. `AuthHttp` supports all HTTP verbs, so you can just as easily do `POST`, `PUT`, and `DELTE` requests.
+You can provide an object as the second argument to the call if you want to include a body.

-### 5. Check the Token to Protect Routes
+### 6. Limit Certain Routes to Authenticated Users

 Although data from the API will be protected and require a valid JWT to access, users that aren't authenticated will be able to get to any route by default.
-We can use the `@CanActivate` life-cycle hook from Angular 2's router to limit navigation on certain routes to only those with a non-expired JWT.
+You can use the `@CanActivate` life-cycle hook from Angular 2's router to limit navigation on certain routes to only those with a non-expired JWT.

-${snippet(meta.snippets.use)}
+${snippet(meta.snippets.router)}

-We use the `tokenNotExpired` function within the `@CanActivate` life-cycle hook to determine if the user can navigate to the private route.
+Use the `tokenNotExpired` function within the `@CanActivate` life-cycle hook to determine if the user can navigate to the private route.
 If the token isn't expired, the function will return `true` and navigation will be permitted.

-### 6. All done!
+### 7. All done!

 You have completed the implementation of Login and Signup with Auth0 and Angular 2.

 ### Optional: Use JWT as an Observable

-The `Auth0Service` sets a property, `token`, to be an observable stream from the user's JWT.
+The `AuthHttp` class sets a property, `tokenStream`, as an observable stream from the user's JWT.
 This stream can be used with other streams and can be combined to make authenticated requests.
-This can be used as an alternative to the explicit `AuthHttp` class.
+This can be used as an alternative to the explicit methods in the `AuthHttp` class.

 ${snippet(meta.snippets.observable)}